This is a collaborative post.

 Travel tips for professionals

 Travelling for work purposes can seem daunting, but by planning ahead you can save yourself a lot of potential stress.
-Even if your career isn’t yet at the point of needing to make international trips, you can still think proactively about it so that you’re prepared as and when the chances arise.
+Even if your career isn’t yet at the point of needing to make international trips, you can still think proactively about it so that you’re prepared as and when the chance arises.

 What are your thoughts on this topic?
 Have you done a lot of travelling for professional purposes?
 If you have any tips or advice for freelancers or other travelling professionals please do leave them in the comments below.